TO THE SHARE HOLDERS

 RISK MANAGEMENT

-The Companys management systems, organisational structures, processes, codes of conduct together form the basis of risk management system that governs and manages associated risks.
-The Risk Management Committee of the Company assesses the significant risks that might impact the achievement of the Companys objectives and develops risk management strategies to mitigate/minimise identified risks and designs appropriate risk management procedures.
+The Companys management systems, organizational structures, processes, codes of conduct together form the basis of risk management system that governs and manages associated risks.
+The Risk Management Committee of the Company assesses the significant risks that might impact the achievement of the Companys objectives and develops risk management strategies to mitigate/minimize identified risks and designs appropriate risk management procedures.
 The Board does not foresee any risk which may threaten the existence of the Company.

 MANAGEMENT DISCUSSION AND ANALYSIS